UPPMAX/programming_formalisms_intro/doc/index.rst

     - "Turning scripters into computer scientists”
     - "Add theory to bolster already present practical skills"

-.. important:: This course aims to
+..
+Exercise:: This course aims to

    - give scientists
        ... with some experience in programming and scripting: